-Almighty Saviour! we pray for all whom thou hast appointed pastors of thy believing people, who are intrusted with the care of souls and the dispensing of thy holy Gospel.
+Almighty Saviour! we pray for all whom thou hast appointed pastors of thy believing people, and intrusted with the care of souls and the dispensing of thy holy Gospel.
 Guide them by thy Spirit, and make them faithful and loyal ministers of thy glory.
-May they ever hold this end before them: that by them, all poor wandering sheep may be gathered in and made subject to the LORD JESUS CHRIST, the Shepherd and Bishop of their souls, and in him daily grow up and increase in all righteousness and truth.
-Deliver thy churches from the mouth of ravenous wolves and hirelings, who seek only their own ambition or profit, and not the exaltation of thy holy name, and the safety of thy flock.
+May they ever hold this end before them: that by their efforts, all poor wandering sheep may be gathered in and made subject to the Lord Jesus Christ, the Shepherd and Bishop of their souls, and in him daily grow up and increase in all godliness and truth.
+And, O Lord! deliver thy churches from the mouth of ravenous wolves and hirelings, who seek only their own ambition or profit, and not the exaltation of thy holy name, and the safety of thy flock.